vorner/corona/README.md

 This is an experiment aiming to integrate coroutines with futures in Rust.
-It works, but is still considered very experimental and the API will likely change.
+It works, but is still considered very experimental and the API will likely change (it is experimental API-wise, it doesn't crash or eat your data).
 Also, there are several yet unsolved problems.

 You want to read the [docs](https://docs.rs/corona).

-When you try it out, I'm interested in hearing some feedback (if it works, if the API could be improved somehow).
+When you try it out, I'm interested in hearing some feedback (if it works for you, if the API could be improved somehow).

 ## License